nyeholt/waratah/docs/en/100_branding.md

   co_branding: 'vertical'
 ```

-2. Add a template to your project theme in the path `templates/nswds/Includes/Waratah_CoBrand.ss`.
+2. Add a template to your project theme in the path `themes/project-theme/templates/nswds/Includes/Waratah_CoBrand.ss`.
 3. Add the relevant co-brand template html, such as an SVG

 You should use HTML from the Header component guidelines based on your choice of co-brand vertical/horizontal.

-Co-branding was introduced in nswds v2.14.0
+Co-branding was introduced in nswds v2.14.0.

 ## Supplying custom Javascript and CSS

 Adding JS and CSS, or overriding CSS is possible.

-The 'waratah-branding' project directory is automatically created if it does not already exist.
+The `waratah-branding` project directory is automatically created if it does not already exist.
 It should be committed to version control.

 The following locations are used:

 ```
 waratah-branding/